ambibma/pizzaparlor/README.md

 test: it should create a Parlor object with an empty array to hold orders code let parlor = new Parlor() expected output = Parlor {orders:[]}

+test: it should have a currentId value so that it can assign a unique ID to an order
+code: Parlor.orders.currentId
+expected output : Parlor {orders:[] CurrentId: 0}